Cambodia Implements New Regulations for Electrical & Electronic Waste Management

-In a significant move to enhance environmental safety, the Ministry of Environment in Cambodia has established new guidelines for the management of electrical and electronic waste (e-waste).
-This initiative, outlined in Prakas No. 2196/0325 dated March 18, 2025, aims to ensure that manufacturers, importers, and exclusive suppliers of electrical and electronic equipment adhere to environmentally responsible practices for waste management.
+To enhance environmental safety, the Ministry of Environment in Cambodia has established new guidelines for managing electrical and electronic waste (e-waste).
+This initiative, outlined in Prakas No. 2196/0325 dated 18 March 2025, aims to ensure that manufacturers, importers, and exclusive suppliers of electrical and electronic equipment adhere to environmentally responsible practices for waste management.

-Under the new regulations, entities involved in the production and distribution of electrical and electronic devices are now required to implement proper systems for the collection, storage, and handling of e-waste that is no longer in use.
+Under the new regulations, entities involved in producing and distributing electrical and electronic devices are now required to implement proper systems for collecting, storing, and handling e-waste that is no longer in use.
 This proactive approach is designed to mitigate the environmental impact of discarded electronic items and promote sustainable practices in the industry.

 The guidelines further outline specific responsibilities, including:

-– Establishing mechanisms for the effective collection, transportation, and storage of e-waste.
+– Establishing mechanisms for effectively collecting, transporting, and storing e-waste.

-– Designating collection sites that are properly classified and labeled according to the types of waste.
+– Designating collection sites that are properly classified and labelled according to the types of waste.

-– Creating final storage facilities for e-waste that is collected, or for items that need to be returned to their country of origin.
+– Creating final storage facilities for collected e-waste or items that must be returned to their country of origin.

 This comprehensive framework is a vital step towards bolstering environmental protection in Cambodia, as the country grapples with the challenges posed by increasing electronic waste.
 Through these regulations, the Ministry of Environment underscores its commitment to promoting sustainable waste management practices that benefit both the environment and public health.